Hatil: Operations

-As of 2021, Hatil has 73 showrooms in Bangladesh, 18 in India and 2 in Bhutan.
+As of 2023, Hatil has 75 showrooms in Bangladesh, 27 in India and 2 in Bhutan.
 It also maintains business in the United States, Canada, Australia, Saudi Arabia, Kuwait, United Arab Emirates, Thailand, Egypt and Russia.

 Manufacturing

 Hatil makes both home and office furniture from wood, melamine-laminated particle board, medium-density fibreboard, cane and metal.
 Its two factories are located in Zirani Bazar and Savar, one of which produces particle board and engineered wood, while the other makes furniture products.
 It has a productive capacity of 48,000 items of furniture per month.

-Hatil imports oak wood from North America, beech wood from Germany, and fabrics from China and India.
+Hatil imports oak wood from North America, beech wood from Germany, fabrics from China and India, and hardware like lock, handle and latch from China and Malaysia.
 Equipment used in its factories such as robotic cutting machine, knitting machine and robotic spray have been imported mainly from Germany, Italy and the United States.
 Hatil employs more than 3,000 people and follows the lean manufacturing production method.
-Many processes such as computer-aided design, lacquering, UV curing, CNC machining and precision cutting are handled by its automated robotic systems.
+Many processes such as computer-aided design machinery, lacquering, UV curing, CNC machining and precision cutting are handled by its automated robotic systems.

+Sustainability

+Hatil uses FSC-certified wood in its furniture, and incorporates green manufacturing practices.
+The dust collector machine at its manufacturing facility accumulates wood dust which is converted into briquette and used as fuel.
+The company recycles sawdust and wood offcuts into particle boards, as well as fabric and foam leftovers into rebounded mattresses.
+The rooftop solar project at its factory has a capacity of 2.67 MW of renewable energy.